no-such-company/blackchamber-server/readme.md

 }
 ```
 The recipient can check every file for the hash
 `SMail_comp` is very important.
-With the boolean the sender will agree, that the original Dovekeeper Software is
+With the boolean the sender will agree, that the original BlackChamber Software is
 used und completly untapperd and no violation to break the procedure was done.
 If it is TRUE and the Software is tampered or seized the owner can be sued.
 Also the Sender domain will be blacklisted and further
-Dovekeeper does not accept any Message send by this Domain.
+BlackChamber does not accept any Message send by this Domain.

-The files will be stored by the Dovekeeper in the following pattern:
+The files will be stored by the BlackChamber in the following pattern:

 ```
 dovecote/